 I decided to throw caution to the wind… I asked his manager if I could interview Stan.
 There was a long pause.

 With Stan, the fans always came first.
 So, I agreed to wait until he was finished signing autographs.
 Two hours later, I interviewed the legendary Mr. Stan Lee!

 Stan was charismatic, with a smile that was friendly and inviting.
 He was open and willing to talk about his interests.

 An active participant in both the comic book and filmmaking industries, he was always looking for his next adventure.
 In 2001 at age 79 years young, he co-created POW!
 Entertainment, Inc. Kind of apropos, don’t you think?

 Stan told me one of his passions was to foster a love of reading in young kids.
 He did this through his multimedia company, Stan Lee’s Kid’s Universe, which publishes children’s books.
-One book, Reggie the Veggie, is about a vegetable loving crocodile that encourages kids to eat a balanced diet.
+One book, Reggie the Veggie, is about a vegetable-loving crocodile who encourages kids to eat a balanced diet.

 Another project that was dear to his heart was Hands of Respect.
 He designed a pin that has a black hand and a white hand, locked in a friendly handshake, with the word RESPECT over the top.
-His goal was to encourage people to listen, learn, and respect all mankind; to bring both unity and understanding to communities the world over.
+His goal was to encourage people to listen, learn, and respect all mankind; to bring unity and understanding to communities worldwide.

 He walked through the curtain to greet his fans, and the crowd went wild again.